3araht/giabalanai/readme.md

 It would work with [USB-C Digital AV Multiport Adapter](https://www.apple.com/shop/product/MUF82AM/A/) for the USB-C type iPads ~~( Since I don't have the latest iPad, it is not confirmed ).~~

 (2021/04/08 added.
 Confirmed with an iPad Air 4th Gen, which has USB-C port, it worked without the power supply.)

+A rotary encoder can be used to change the settings of chromatonemini by long-pressing the push-button of the encorder, mute/unmute by clicking, and adjusting the system volume of your computer by rotating the encoder.

 # How it looks & how it works
 Check these short videos ([video1](https://github.com/3araht/giabalanai/blob/master/videos/giabalanai_keyboard.mp4), [video2](https://github.com/3araht/giabalanai/blob/master/videos/62buttons_38notes.mp4)) to see how it looks & how it works.